angela1C/Programming-and-Scripting-Project/README.md

 For example `help(pd)` or `help(pd.DataFrame.describe)`

 ### Getting help in python
-To get help on any function, I can use the python help function https://docs.python.org/3/library/pdb.html?highlight=help#pdbcommand-help with the command in parentheses.
+To get help on any python command, I can use the python help function as outlined in the [Python help command document](https://docs.python.org/3/library/pdb.html?highlight=help#pdbcommand-help) with the command in parentheses.
- `help(pd)` will show help on the package pandas.
+For example, `help(pd)` will show help on the python `pandas` package while `help(pd.DataFrame.describe())` provides help on the `describe` function of the pandas DataFrame.
- I can get more specific help as follows:
- `help(pd.DataFrame.describe())`
+The documentation pages for each of the python packages used in this project provided details of all the commands for that package.

 -[Pandas.pydata documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html)
 -[Matplotlib documentation](https://matplotlib.org/index.html)